Rules and Regulations for Architects

 C. Requests for records pursuant to the Access to Public Records Act shall be handled pursuant to the Department’s Regulation for Access to Public Records, 230-RICR-10-00-1 and the Access to Public Records Act, R.I.
 Gen. Laws § 38-2-1 et seq.

 1.12 Professional Standards

-2. In designing a project, a registered architect shall take into account all applicable state and municipal building laws and regulations.
-While a registered architect may rely on the advice of other professionals (e.g., attorneys, engineers, and other qualified persons) as to the intent and meaning of such laws and regulations, once having obtained such advice, a registered architect shall not knowingly design a project in violation of such laws and regulations.
+2. In designing a project, a registered architect shall consider all applicable State and municipal building laws and Regulations.
+While a registered architect may rely on the advice of other professionals (e.g., attorneys, engineers, and other qualified persons) as to the intent and meaning of such laws and Regulations, once having obtained such advice, a registered architect shall not knowingly design a project in violation of such laws and Regulations.

 3. A registered architect shall undertake to perform professional services only when he/she, together with those whom the registered architect may engage as consultants, is qualified by education, training, and experience in the specific technical areas involved.

 4. No individual shall be permitted to engage in the practice of architecture if, following opportunity for a hearing, findings are made that such an individual’s professional competence is, despite reasonable accommodations, substantially impaired by physical or mental disabilities.